Lesser-known places to visit in Thailand

 7. Khon Kaen – Dino parks

-Khon Kaen probably won’t be the first destination that comes to mind when planning a trip to Thailand – it’s located in the Isan region which is pretty overlooked by international travellers as many think it’s too “countryside”.
+Khon Kaen probably won’t be the first destination that comes to mind when looking for places to visit in Thailand – it’s located in the Isan region which is pretty overlooked by international travellers as many think it’s too “countryside”.

 Phu Wiang National Park.